Learning Audio-Visual embedding for Person Verification in the Wild: Abstract

 \section{Abstract}

-It has already been observed that audio-visual embedding can be extracted from these two modalities to gain robustness for person verification.
-However, the aggregator that used to generate a single utterance representation from each frame does not seem to be well explored.
-In this article, we proposed an audio-visual network that considers aggregator from a fusion perspective.
-We introduced improved attentive statistics pooling for the first time in face verification.
-Then we find that strong correlation exists between modalities during pooling, so joint attentive pooling is proposed which contains cycle consistency to learn the implicit inter-frame weight.
-Finally, fuse the modality with a gated attention mechanism.
-All the proposed models are trained on the VoxCeleb2 dev dataset and the best system obtains 0.18\%, 0.27\%, and 0.49\% EER on three official trail lists of VoxCeleb1 respectively, which is to our knowledge the best-published results for person verification.
-As an analysis, visualization maps are generated to explain how this system interact between modalities.
+It has already been observed that audio-visual embedding is more robust than uni-modality embedding for person verification.
+Here, we proposed a novel audio-visual strategy that considers aggregators from a fusion perspective.
+First, we introduced weight-enhanced attentive statistics pooling for the first time in face verification.
+We find that a strong correlation exists between modalities during pooling, so joint attentive pooling is proposed which contains cycle consistency to learn the implicit inter-frame weight.
+Finally, each modality is fused with a gated attention mechanism to gain robust audio-visual embedding.
+All the proposed models are trained on the VoxCeleb2 dev dataset and the best system obtains 0.18\%, 0.27\%, and 0.49\% EER on three official trial lists of VoxCeleb1 respectively, which is to our knowledge the best-published results for person verification.